Gift

 Each moment in Auschwitz was hell on earth.
 It was also my best classroom.
 Subjected to loss, torture, starvation and the constant threat of death, I discovered tools for survival and freedom that I continue to use every day.

-Dr Edith Eger is a Hungarian-born psychologist, Holocaust survivor and international bestselling author of The Choice and The Gift.
+Dr Edith Eger (1927–2026) was a Hungarian-born psychologist, Holocaust survivor and international bestselling author of The Choice and The Gift.
 Born in Hungary, Edith was a teenager when she and her family were sent to Auschwitz in the Second World War.
 Despite overwhelming odds, Edith survived the Holocaust and moved with her husband to the United States.
-Having worked in a factory whilst raising her young family, she went on to graduate with a PhD from the University of Texas and became an eminent psychologist.
+She went on to graduate with a PhD from the University of Texas and became a pioneering clinician in trauma and post-traumatic stress, spending decades helping others confront suffering and reclaim agency in their lives.